-The FS range of refractors included 78mm, 102mm, 128mm and 152mm models, all with F8 fluorite doublets.
-The odd one out is the FS-60 which is an F6 and the only one still in production.
+The FS range of refractors included 78mm, 102mm, 128mm and 152mm models, all with F8 fluorite doublets except the FS-60 which is an F6 and the only one still in production.

 As well as a shared optical design, the F8 models all had a similar tube and focuser and family ‘look’.
 Most had fixed dew-shields, all were bulky for their aperture.
 All had a strange but classy cast ‘manhole cover’ dew cap that slid into the dewshield with a perfect fit on a felt shim.